 As a parent, you try to help with homework.
 But how good are you in mathematics?
-Take the quiz and find out.
+Here are some simple maths questions to gauge your comprehension.

 Don't let mind readers and magicians mess with your mind with number tricks.
 Learn their secrets and beat them at their own game.

 Do you ever wonder how Magic Squares are created?
 Well, stop worrying.
 I'll show you how to construct them using just a few easy to follow rules.